-Implementing regulations for NEPA require the formulation of a reasonable range of alternatives to address identified resource conflicts or concerns in the development of land use plans.
+Implementing regulations for the National Environmental Policy Act (NEPA) require the formulation of a reasonable range of alternatives to address identified resource conflicts or concerns in the development of land use plans.
 Each alternative must meet the purpose and need for the plan, be viable and reasonable, be responsive to issues identified in scoping, and consistent with the established planning criteria.

-Public input received during the scoping process; input from Cooperating Agencies, and issues and concerns identified by BLM staff and management were considered in the development of the alternatives and their management options.
+Public comments received during the scoping process, input from Cooperating Agencies, and issues and concerns identified by BLM staff and management were considered in the development of the alternatives and their management options.
 A number of state agencies, including the Utah Division of Wildlife Resources (UDWR), provided data and input that assisted the development of alternatives.
-Other federal agencies, including the USFWS and the U.S. Forest Service (USFS) - Dixie National Forest participated in the planning process.
-The State of Utah; Washington County, Utah; and Mohave County, Arizona, as formal Cooperating Agencies to this planning process, and the Shivwits Band of the Paiute
+Other federal agencies, including the U.S. Fish and Wildlife Service (USFWS) and the U.S. Forest Service (USFS) - Dixie National Forest participated in the planning process.
+The State of Utah; Washington County, Utah; and Mohave County, Arizona, as formal Cooperating Agencies to this planning process, and the Shivwits Band of the Paiute Indian Tribe of Utah, were directly involved in the planning process.